NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Simple Crystal Magic.md

 **Prerequisites** Crystal Keeper Dedication
 * * *
 As long as you meditate before a gemstone worth at least 10 gp as part of your daily preparations, you are capable of seeing magic as flowing runes that reveal information about magic objects, and you can scribe a personal rune that represents you.
-You gain the [[Read Aura|Read Aura]] and [[Sigil|Sigil]] cantrips.
+You gain the [[Spells/Read Aura|Read Aura]] and [[Spells/Sigil|Sigil]] cantrips.
 You cast these cantrips as arcane innate spells at will.
 A cantrip is heightened to a spell rank equal to half your level rounded up.

 *Source: Pathfinder #148: Fires of the Haunted City* *OGL*